Xaleed/Pytorch/README.md

   * [With a real data set](#With-a-real-data-set)

 ## Motivation
 I enjoy writing about statistics and math topics!
-It’s so interesting to learn about how these concepts apply to the real world and how they can be used to solve problems.
+It’s so  riveting to learn about how these concepts  are appled to the real world and how they can be used to solve problems.
 When I write about these topics, it gives me the motivation to keep learning and exploring new ideas.
 ## import libraries
 ```
 #Import library